swilliams11/apigee-edgemicro-k8s-demo/edgemicro-k8s-custom-plugin/README.md

 ![pod revision history](images/gcp-pod-revisions.png)

-3. Run the following shell script command to test that the new pod is using the updated Edgemicro config file.
+3. Run the following shell script command to test that the new pod is using the updated Edge Microgateway config file.

 ```
 for i in {1..20}; do curl http://$GATEWAY_IP/edgemicro_k8s_hello/ -H "x-api-key:YOUR_APIKEY"; done